Berichte 2023

 Money - where from and where to?

 Now it is December and time to inform you what we have been able to achieve in Namibia with the money you have entrusted us with.
-Thanks to your donations and help, we have been able to approx. 71 150 € our projects I am very grateful to you for this money and the trust you have placed in our association.
+Thanks to your donations and help, we have been able to approx. 71 150 € our projects I am very grateful to you for this money and the trust you have placed in our organization.

 My wife and I as club chairman were this year from August to November for three months in Namibia.
-We were able to evaluate, support and further develop the projects with the people on site.
+We were able to evaluate, support, and further develop the projects with the people on site.
 We were also able to initiate some new projects.

 What did we use this money for?